Support When Your Child Has Cancer

 Your family may also notice the effects of:

-- caring for your child having cancer treatment which may continue for any time from 4 months to 3 years
+- caring for your child having cancer treatment which may continue for a long time

 - the effort of continuing work commitments and household and family activities while caring for your sick child